MonashUAS/MAVProxy/README.md

 ### Heading Indication
 The heading indication is given by the three arrows that move around the center of the screen.
 The direction of the arrows are relative to the plane that is parallel to the surface of the Earth, rather than relative to the current displayed orientation by the artificial horizon indicator.
 The top arrow will remain in this position, and gives the current heading of the vehicle.
 The North point moves around the circle and points towards north, while the green pointer points to the current waypoint or point of interest, with the relative heading displayed below the pointer.

+### Altitude Plot
+The altitude of the vehicle is shown for the last 10 seconds.
+The minimum is always set as zero, while the maximum is set as the maximum altitude since the module was loaded.

 License
 -------